valentinludu/telegram-bot-weather-ts/README.md

-# telegram-weather-bot
+# telegram-weather-bot-ts

 A telegram weather bot to check the weather using only your city name.

-This bot was built with nodejs, telegraf, axios.
+This bot was built with typescript, nodejs, telegraf, axios.

 Hosted on Heroku.

-YOu can check the bot on Telegram: @wwweather_82_bot
+You can check the bot on Telegram: @wwweather_82_bot